KanishChauhan/Text-Editor/README.md

 # Text-Editor
-It is a simple text-editor build using html,css and javascript.
+It is a simple text-editor built using html,css and javascript.